dunglas/frankenphp/CONTRIBUTING.md

 ## Debugging Segmentation Faults With Static Builds

-1. Download the debug version of the FrankenPHP binary from GitHub or create your custom static build inlcuidng debug symbols:
+1. Download the debug version of the FrankenPHP binary from GitHub or create your custom static build including debug symbols:

     ```console
     docker buildx bake \